Parks and Recreation

-The Town of Kitty Hawk offers year-round residents and visitors alike a unique and relaxing environment.
+The Town of Kitty Hawk’s Park & Recreation Department offers year-round residents and visitors alike a unique and relaxing environment.
 The Town consists of a thriving village that has been around for generations, a newer beach community of residential cottages, and a maritime forest called Kitty Hawk Woods, featuring a wide variety of plant and animal life.

 There are a variety of Recreational Opportunities within the Town limits.
-Here are some of the highlights.
+Here are some of the highlights are listed and included in our Town Brochure available for download below.

 Download The Town Brochure